From the 1989 killings to a stunning resentencing: A timeline of the Menedez brothers’ murder case

 Erik and Lyle have admitted to the murders but argued the killings were self-defense after enduring years of their father’s abuse.
 Their defense has been supported by several family members who’ve taken the stand to plead for their release.

 Now, the California state parole board must decide whether to grant the brothers’ parole.
-A hearing is scheduled for June 13 as part of a separate bid for freedom by the brothers.
+Two hearings are scheduled for August 21 and 22 as part of a separate bid for freedom by the brothers.

 Here’s a look at a timeline of the decades-long case.